MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-dialogs.md

 ## Echo bot example

-Consider this echo bot example, which describes how to change the bot that's created in the [Get started](~/dotnet/bot-builder-dotnet-quickstart.md) tutorial so that it uses dialogs to exchange messages with the user.
+Consider this echo bot example, which describes how to change the bot that's created in the [Quickstart](~/dotnet/bot-builder-dotnet-quickstart.md) tutorial so that it uses dialogs to exchange messages with the user.

 > [!TIP]
 > To follow along with this example, use the instructions in the
-> [Get started](~/dotnet/bot-builder-dotnet-quickstart.md) tutorial to create a bot, and then
+> [Quickstart](~/dotnet/bot-builder-dotnet-quickstart.md) tutorial to create a bot, and then
 > update its **MessagesController.cs** file as described below.

 ### MessagesController.cs